TOPICS

 Cube 4-Compound

-A compound also called Bakos' compound having the symmetry of the cube which arises by joining four cubes such that each C_3 axis falls along the C_3 axis of one of the other cubes (Bakos 1959; Holden 1991, p.
+There are a number of attractive polyhedron compounds involving four cubes, several of which are illustrated above.
+The first (left figures), also known as Bakos' compound, has the symmetry of the cube and arises by joining four cubes such that each C_3 axis falls along the C_3 axis of one of the other cubes (Bakos 1959; Holden 1991, p.
 35).
-Let the first cube c_1 consists of a cube in standard position rotated by pi/3 radians around the (1,1,1)-axis, then the other three cubes are obtained by rotating c_1 around the (0,0,1)-axis (z-axis) by pi/2, -pi/2, and pi radians, respectively.
-The illustration at right above shows a paper sculpture of the cube 4-compound.
+In particular, let the first cube c_1 consists of a cube in standard position be rotated by pi/3 radians around the (1,1,1)-axis, then the other three cubes are obtained by rotating c_1 around the (0,0,1)-axis (z-axis) by pi/2, -pi/2, and pi radians, respectively.

 Cube4-CompoundNet

-The net of the cube 4-compound is illustrated above for cubes with unit edges lengths.
+The net of the first cube 4-compound (Bakos' compound) is illustrated above for cubes with unit edges lengths.
 The indicated lengths are given by

 s_1=1/(22)sqrt(17)